Blog

 Jonathan Golden

-Jonathan Golden is a Partner at NEA, where he focuses on consumer, marketplaces, fintech, and application-layer software.
+Jonathan Golden is a Partner at NEA, where he focuses on application-layer software, AI and marketplaces.
 He leads NEA's investments in Ledge, Ledgy, Metabase, and Patreon.
 Before joining NEA, Jonathan was Director of Product at Airbnb.
 Prior to Airbnb, Jonathan worked in product at both Dropbox and HubSpot, and was a venture investor at Greylock Partners.
 Jonathan holds a bachelor’s degree from the University of Michigan and an MBA from Stanford.

-Jonathan Golden is a Partner at NEA, where he focuses on consumer, marketplaces, fintech, and application-layer software.
+Jonathan Golden is a Partner at NEA, where he focuses on application-layer software, AI and marketplaces.
 He leads NEA's investments in Ledge, Ledgy, Metabase, and Patreon.
 Before joining NEA, Jonathan was Director of Product at Airbnb.
 Prior to Airbnb, Jonathan worked in product at both Dropbox and HubSpot, and was a venture investor at Greylock Partners.
 Jonathan holds a bachelor’s degree from the University of Michigan and an MBA from Stanford.